Electric cars – the ultimate guide

 Charge via a specialist home charging point (this is fast!)

-Charging via the mains (3 pin)
+Charging via the mains (3-pin)

 All electric vehicles come with the correct cables and accessories to allow you to charge your car from home via the mains right off the bat.
 One end goes into the mains with a normal plug, just like the one on your kettle.

 The other end goes into the charge point on your vehicle.
-This is known as ‘Trickle Charging’ and it can be slow.
+This is known as ‘trickle charging’ and it can be slow.

 For example, charging a Nissan LEAF to full (the UK’s most popular EV) could take between 12-15 hours.